Setting Up and Managing Adjudication

 1. Select a form in the dropdown field at the top to see the existing records which are assigned to Adjudicators.

 2. Records in the process of adjudication will be displayed in the top table.
-In the example above, the red icon indicates all assigned adjudicators have not completed the task.
+In the example above, the red icon indicates the record has not yet been moderated.
+This will be green after Moderating is done.

 Tapping one will display which adjudicators have completed the process in the second table.
+Green=Completed by that adjudicator ; Red=Pending.
 Tapping those options then opens the record to view results directly.

 3. Results on the primary adjudicated variable (choice field defined in the form builder), will display the votes made by each adjudicator.
 This prevents needing to open each record and view it manually.